GAA-UAM/scikit-fda/docs/modules/magnitude_shape_plot.rst

 Magnitude-Shape Plot
 ====================

-Function to construct the Magnitude-Shape Plot.
+The Magnitude-Shape Plot is implemented in the :class:`MagnitudeShapePlot` class.

-First the directional outlyingness of the samples is needed, which is calculated with the below function although it remains for internal use since the next function already returns the values.
+The :class:`MagnitudeShapePlot` needs both the mean and the variation of the directional outlyingness of the samples, which is calculated in the below function.

 .. autosummary::
    :toctree: autosummary

    fda.magnitude_shape_plot.directional_outlyingness

-Then, an outlier detection method is implemented and the plot is shown.
+Once the points assigned to each of the samples are obtained from the above function, an outlier detection method is implemented.
+The results can be shown calling the :func:`plot method <fda.magnitude_shape_plot.MagnitudeShapePlot.plot>` of the class.

 .. autosummary::
    :toctree: autosummary

-   fda.magnitude_shape_plot.magnitude_shape_plot
+   fda.magnitude_shape_plot.MagnitudeShapePlot